daniEL2371/Twitter-Data-Analysis/README.md

       - cleans the processed_tweet_data.csv and saves the cleaned dataframe in a file called
         cleaned_tweet_data.csv
-      - imoprts clean_tweet_dataframe.py and uses its method to clean the dataframe
+      - imports clean_tweet_dataframe.py and uses its method to clean the dataframe

     B. Exploration

       - Data exploration is also done inside this note book

 #### Data Preparation and Data Modeling

 1 notebooks/modelGeneration.ipynb

     A. Sentiment Analysis: Using the cleaned_tweet_data.csv, Data is prepared for sentiment analysis and Sentiment Analysis model is implemented using SGD classifier.

     B. Topic Modeling: Using the cleaned_tweet_data.csv, Data is prepared for Topic Modeling and Topic Modeling model is implemented using Latent Dirichlet Allocation

 #### Dashboard

 1. add_data.py:

         Connects to a database,
         creates tweets db,
         creates TweetInformation table and inserts a dataframe from cleaned_tweet_data.csv.